imandra-ai/minisat-ml/docs/tech_report.md

 ## Discussion

-The differences in performance can be explain by at least these factors:
+The differences in performance can be explained by at least these factors:

 - the write barrier, which isn't easy to elide since we use a polymorphic `'a Vec.t` for convenience.
 Specializing `Vec.t` on immediate/non-immediate types would certainly help here.
-- more cache misses (since all data in OCaml is stored as 64-bits words on x86_64, whereas minisat uses more compact 32-bits integers everywhere)
+- more cache misses (since all data in OCaml is stored as 64-bit words on x86_64, whereas minisat uses more compact 32-bit integers everywhere)
 - array bound checking (although we use `unsafe_get` and `unsafe_set` quite a lot)
 - more arithmetic for accessing slices in the clause allocator: to get the `i`-th literal of a clause, we access `alloc.memory.(c + 1 + i)`.